usmansbk/steps/README.md

 ### Prerequisites

 * Follow the official documentation on how to setup your environment.
-[Setting up the development environment](https://reactnative.dev/docs/environment-setup)
+See [Setting up the development environment](https://reactnative.dev/docs/environment-setup)

 * Install [NodeJs](https://nodejs.org/)